rust-cli/book/src/tutorial/output.md

 with the `println!` macro.
 This macro has some pretty amazing capabilities, but also a special syntax.
-It expects you to write a string literal as the first parameter, that contains placeholders that will be filled in by the values of the parameters that follow as further arguments.
+It expects a string literal that contains placeholders as the first parameter.
+The string will be filled in by the values of the parameters that follow as further arguments.

 For example: